-Last year 2020, we started off with planting our spring tulips and flowers and then the comments started coming in, from friends which I sent videos too and then people walking dogs and staying fit in the lockdown in the UK also gave positive comments.
+How it all started - In 2019, we started off with planting our spring tulips and flowers, and then the comments started coming in, from friends which we sent videos to.

-We started recording some video and we have recorded what the garden looked like in the Spring and Summer (which are all uploaded to Youtube and are in our Video Gallery).
-Now we are starting to catalogue the journey of making a wonderful garden over the next few years and wish you could interact and join us through this website and become a member or subscribe to our YouTube channel, Twitter and Facebook pages.
+We started recording some videos and we've recorded what the garden looked like in the Spring and Summer, and Winter (which are all uploaded to Youtube and are in our Video Gallery).
+Now we are starting to catalog the journey of making a wonderful garden over the next few years and wish you could interact and join us through this website and become a member or subscribe to our YouTube channel, Twitter, Instagram, and Facebook pages.

 Supporting Edible Education and the Wonders of Wor Garden

-We've been trying products to assist us to edit images and video for this site.
-We have chosen LUMINAR 4 as it's a one-time payment and not a monthly subscription.
-We have also just purchased the new forthcoming Photo editor in LUMINAR AI.
+We've been trying products to assist us to edit images and videos for this site.
+We have chosen LUMINAR Ai for editing Photos as it's a one-time payment and not a monthly subscription.

 We use LUMINAR AI to edit our Images (Get $10 Discount Here)